-Mental health presentations most frequently encountered by family doctors include generic psychosocial distress, grief, bereavement, sub-threshold mood symptoms, reactive disorders, mild-moderate unipolar depressive disorders and anxiety disorders, which can be of sufficient severity to impair daily functioning or health-related quality of life.
+Mental health presentations most frequently encountered by family doctors include generic psychosocial distress, grief, bereavement, sub-threshold mood symptoms, reactive disorders, mildmoderate unipolar depressive disorders and anxiety disorders, which can be of sufficient severity to impair daily functioning or health-related quality of life.
 Such presentations may account for as much as 30% of consultations in primary care.
-In many primary care settings, usual care for depression and anxiety typically involves empathic listening, provision of some informal supportive counselling, prescription of psychotropic medications (usually antidepressants), a medical certificate and/or a referral to a mental health service.
-Usually antidepressants have found that the effectiveness of antidepressants over placebo appears to be minimal or non-existent in mild or moderate depression, but may be more substantial in patients with very severe depression.
-The risk-benefit ratio for antidepressants is therefore reasonably poor for most primary care patients who tend to have mild to moderate symptoms when weighed against the adverse drug effects associated with tolerability and withdrawal.
-Is In NICE guidelines advises avoiding drug treatment unless there is a past history of moderate or severe depression that persists after other interventions have been trialled, or sub-threshold symptoms that have been present for a long period typically at least two years.
+9 10 In many primary care settings, usual care for depression and anxiety typically involves empathic listening, provision of some informal supportive counselling, prescription of psychotropic medications (usually antidepressants), a medical certificate and/or a referral to a mental health service.
+11 12 Evidence from several meta-analyses have found that the effectiveness of antidepressants over placebo appears to be minimal or non-existent in mild or moderate depression, but may be more substantial in patients with very severe depression.13-15 The risk-benefit ratio for antidepressants is therefore reasonably poor for most primary care patients who tend to have mild to moderate symptoms when weighed against the adverse drug effects associated with tolerability and withdrawal.15 16 NICE guidelines advises avoiding drug treatment unless there is a past history of moderate or severe depression that persists after other interventions have been trialled, or sub-threshold symptoms that have been present for a long period typically at least two years.17 therapies provided by trained therapists.

-Non-drug interventions for common mental health problems can take a variety of forms ranging from supportive and empathic clinical interpersonal communication techniques and low intensity psychosocial interventions that can be delivered by any family doctor, to more intensive psychological therapies provided by trained therapists.
 The aim of this guidance paper is to help raise awareness of the role of non-drug interventions (NDIs) in managing common mental health disorders, and to encourage family doctors to incorporate these evidence-based treatments into their routine practice.
 Our WONCA work group have drawn together evidence from the literature to make recommendations on how to promote the use of NDIs with a focus on the training needs of family doctors and recommendations on service delivery models relevant to primary care.